jw120/mal/jw-c/README.md

 Todo

+- Fix intermittent
-- Intermittent failures in step 9
+- in step 9
 (try* abc (catch* exc (prn "exc is:" exc))) gives "exc is:\xe0"
 - Intermittent failures in steps 6, A

-- Add nyi functions
+- Add nyi functions - seq and conj

 - Add asserts more thoroughlly?
 - Check exception propogation - done in core_atom